-- 1. The Fund's consideration of principal adverse impacts (PAIs) on sustainability factors, as described below. - 2.
-The Fund's exclusion of holdings in issuers identified by the exclusion criteria set out in the BlackRock EMEA Baseline Screens using Fundamental Insights Methodology, as described above.
+The Fund's consideration of principal adverse impacts (PAIs) on sustainability factors, as 1. described below.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The Fund's exclusion of holdings in issuers identified by the exclusion criteria set out in the BlackRock EMEA Baseline Screens using Fundamental Insights Methodology, as described above. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-The Fund does not commit to holding Sustainable Investments, however, they may form part of the portfolio.
+The Fund does not commit to invest in Sustainable Investments, however, they may form part of the portfolio.